simplex-chat/simplex-chat/README.md

 9. To protect your IP address all SimpleX Chat clients support accessing messaging servers via Tor - see [v3.1 release announcement](./blog/20220808-simplex-chat-v3.1-chat-groups.md) for more details.
 10. Local database encryption with passphrase - your contacts, groups and all sent and received messages are stored encrypted.
 If you used SimpleX Chat before v4.0 you need to enable the encryption via the app settings.
 11. Transport isolation - different TCP connections and Tor circuits are used for traffic of different user profiles, optionally - for different contacts and group member connections.
+12. Manual messaging queue rotations to move conversation to another SMP relay.

-We plan to add soon:
+We plan to add:

+1. Local files encryption.
+Currently the images and files you send and receive are stored in the app unencrypted, you can delete them via `Settings / Database passphrase & export`.
+This is currently in progress.
+2. Senders' SMP relays and recipients' XFTP relays to reduce traffic and conceal IP addresses from the relays chosen, and potentially controlled, by another party.
-1. Automatic message queue rotation.
+3. Automatic message queue rotation and redundancy.
 Currently the queues created between two users are used until the queue is manually changed by the user or contact is deleted.
 We are planning to add automatic queue rotation to make these identifiers temporary and rotate based on some schedule TBC (e.g., every X messages, or every X hours/days).
-2. Local files encryption.
-Currently the images and files you send and receive are stored in the app unencrypted, you can delete them via `Settings / Database passphrase & export`.
-3. Message "mixing" - adding latency to message delivery, to protect against traffic correlation by message time.
+4. Message "mixing" - adding latency to message delivery, to protect against traffic correlation by message time.
+5. Reproducible builds – this is the limitation of the development stack, but we will be investing into solving this problem.
+Users can still build all applications and services from the source code.

 ## For developers